-Cashmere Care Center is a small facility located in Cashmere, Washington.
-This nursing home turns out to be a middle of the pack facility, with an overall grade of B-.
-Based on our assessment, this facility has some redeeming qualities.
-We were also pleased to discover that this place received consistently decent grades in each of the major categories we assessed.
-Additional information about its category grades can be found below.
+Cashmere Care Center is an average-sized facility located in Cashmere, Washington.
+This nursing home turns out to be a middle of the pack facility, with an overall grade of C. Based on our assessment, this facility has some redeeming qualities.
+This facility did not excel in every category we looked at, but it didn't receive any rock-bottom grades either.
+More information about its category grades can be found below.

 Cashmere Care Center